Hema2607/DNYX-Assignments/Assignment7/README.md

      let userAge = 35;
      var userName = "John";
-     console.log("Name: "+ name + ",Age: " + age);
+     console.log("Name: "+ name + " ,Age: " + age);  //output: Name: John , Age: 35

 3. Comments in JS:

      /* in the above i have created a person's age with let keyword.
 This keyword will allow the user or us to change the value.
-In the second line I have created another variable that
+In the second line I have created another variable that will store the person's name.
+And at the last, I have displayed the output in the console window.*/

+4. Operations:

+     let num1 = 20;
+     let nums2 = 5;

+     let add = num1 + num2;
+     let sub = num1 - num2;
+     let multiply = num1 * num2;
+     let divide = num1 / num2;

+     console.log("Addition: " + add);  //output: 25
+     console.log("Subtraction: " + sub);  //output: 15
+     console.log("Multilpication: " + multiply);  //output: 100
+     console.log("Division: " + divide);  //output: 4